Website of Lodge Pollok, Pollokshields. No.772 on the roll of The Grand Lodge of Scotland.

 We are a thriving Lodge with Brothers of all ages.
 We participate actively in visitations to other Lodges as well as finding time for a wide range of sporting activities covering golf, fishing and curling.

-We are delighted that the Lodge was able to return to in-person meetings as of Tuesday 26th October 2021.
+We are delighted to report that the Lodge is back operating fully in face to face meetings.
 Please see the Diary section for details of upcoming social events, deputations and Lodge meetings.